Many people have a misconception about sweating.

 Our body works perfectly at 36° C and all its physiological processes can take place normally.

 When we start to exercise, the temperature of our body increases due to the heat produced by our muscles.

-When the temperature increases above 36° C, our body operates a defence mechanism, the sweating, to decrease its temperature.
+When the temperature increases above 36° C, our body operates a defense mechanism, sweating, to decrease its temperature.

-Our body produces a salty and colourless liquid which comes through its skin.
+Our body produces a salty and colorless liquid that comes through its skin.

 This liquid is composed of: